 Jump to section

-Your risk of developing plantar fasciitis is often a combination of the following factors;
+Your risk of developing plantar fasciitis is often a combination of the following factors:

-When treating plantar fasciitis, we will often suggest a personalised combination of the following treatments to allow you to achieve the fastest and most effective recovery.
+When treating plantar fasciitis, we often suggest a personalised combination of the following treatments to allow you to achieve the fastest and most effective recovery.

 Strength exercise - Calf raises with a twist.